netmex/sqrip-woocommerce/README.txt

 * Supressing generation of QR-reference at checkout;
 * Manually added orders requires less data, shows specific error message when mandatory fields are void;
 * Select the order status for unpaid and paid orders.
 Should there be no suitable status for paid orders (e.g. "paid, processing"), add one quickly;
-* Easier manual payment comparison in order overview table and on order detail page.
+* Easier manual payment comparison on list of orders page and on order detail page.
 With just one click the status is updated;
 * allowing allow_url_open in the PHP settings to prevent issues with downloading and local storing of PDF.

 = 1.5.6 =